“What is Francis doing?”

 Some speculate that he got these from his reading of Romano Guardini.
 However, Juan Carlos Scannone’s ‘El papa Francisco y la teologia del pueblo’ (in Razón y Fe.
 86) and Tracey Rowland (Catholic Theology US HERE – UK HERE) and others have uncovered the true source: a 1834 letter of the 19th c.
 Argentinian dictator, Juan Manuel de Rosas (1793– 1877) sent to another Argentinian caudillo [a type of personalist leader wielding political power], Facundo Quiroga (1788– 1835).

 How might one in a swift and reductive way apply these to what is going on?
 First, “wait them out”.
-Second, “let there be chaos – eventually things will sort of, in a Hegelian way”.
+Second, “let there be chaos – eventually things will sort out, in a Hegelian way”.
 Third, “lived experience trumps expressions of doctrine – eventually doctrine must adapt, in a Hegelian way, to lived experience.”
 Fourth, “if there is a group that is not conforming to the larger group’s needs, reject them – in a Rawlsian way the whole remains the whole even if you lop off a few limbs.”

 However, if you review Evangelii gaudium – as I am sure you do – you will find explanations of these four postulates.